Frequently Asked Questions

 FRRR has a number of grants that open at different times of the year.
 As most of our grants are recurrent, they are generally provided during the same periods each year.
-All of the grant programs that are currently receiving applications are detailed on our Grant Calendar.
-The grant calendar provides a summary of each grant that is currently open, and status updates for those that have recently closed.
+Use our Find Funding Now tool to work out the best program to suit your needs.

 How do I apply for a grant?

-Our Grant Calendar allows you to check the current status of each grant program to see what is currently available, and the respective opening and closing dates for each program.
+Our Find Funding Now tool allows you to determine what funding is currently available, and the respective opening and closing dates for each program.
 First and foremost, read the guidelines and eligibility criteria of the grant program you are interested in to ensure that your organisation is eligible to apply, and that your funding request aligns with the program’s purpose.

 Unique program guidelines and application forms are provided for each FRRR program, and can be found on the relevant program page on our website.
 Simply click on the hyperlink from the event calendar page to find out more details about each of the currently available programs.

 What Child Protection Resources do I need to have in place if my organisation works with children and youth?

 FRRR requires all grant applicants who are working with children and youth to have policies and procedures around working with children and handling of child abuse complaints.
 If this is something that your community group needs to develop, the Child Protection Toolkit created by Moores and Our Community helps not-for-profit organisations ensure compliance with the complex web of legislation in this area.
 The Toolkit sets out practical advice to help organisations across Australia meet their child protection obligations and ensure their environment is a safe place for children.

 Another great resource that we’ve come across that is particularly relevant for sport and recreation clubs and associations is offered by Play by the Rules, and includes Free online courses in child protection, harassment and discrimination, complaint handling and member protection.